Jarred Kelenic Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Cardinals pitching staff ranks 14th in MLB.
+- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in the league.

-- The Cardinals' 4.66 team ERA ranks 19th among all MLB pitching staffs.
+- The Cardinals' 4.70 team ERA ranks 19th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Cardinals pitchers combine to give up 23 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The Cardinals will send Matz (0-2) to the mound for his fourth start of the season.
-He is 0-2 with a 6.48 ERA and 17 strikeouts through 16 2/3 innings pitched.
+- The Cardinals will send Mikolas (0-1) out for his fifth start of the season.
+He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- The lefty last pitched on Saturday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up three hits.
+- In his most recent time out on Sunday against the Pittsburgh Pirates, the righty threw 5 2/3 innings, giving up two earned runs while surrendering seven hits.

-- In three games this season, the 31-year-old has a 6.48 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .328 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.